 One million square kilometers.
 Sounds like a pretty big area, doesn’t it?
 It is!

-Recently, NOAA Ship Okeanos Explorer surpassed having mapped 1,000,000 square kilometers of the seafloor using high-resolution multibeam sonar.
+In early 2014, NOAA Ship Okeanos Explorer surpassed having mapped 1,000,000 square kilometers of the seafloor using high-resolution multibeam sonar.
 For perspective, one million square kilometers is bigger than the areas of Texas and Arizona combined.

 While we do have low-resolution maps of the ocean floor derived from satellite altimetry data, these maps only give us an overall general picture of what’s down there.
 They offer limited detail of the seafloor and can omit things like seamounts, volcanic craters, or shipwrecks.
 The coverage of high-resolution seafloor data, such as that collected by the Okeanos Explorer, is very limited in the deep sea.
 Yet having a comprehensive visual of the seafloor is critical to understanding, managing, and protecting our planet.